phorton1/Arduino-esp32_cnc3018/docs/readme.md

-On top of FluidNC I have built [**FluidNC_UI**](https://github.com/phorton1/Arduino-libraries-FluidNC_UI), the *touch screen user interface*, as a library that can optionally used in ESP32 CNC projects.
+On top of FluidNC I have built [**FluidNC_UI**](https://github.com/phorton1/Arduino-libraries-FluidNC_UI), the *touch screen user interface*, as a library that can optionally be used in ESP32 CNC projects.
 Please see this library for a **description of the *User Interface***.

 I have also added a